-Comprehensive Examination Preparation Guidelines are distributed to students during the practicum experience.
-Currently the four-hour comprehensive examination consists of 120 (multiple-choice) questions and two comprehensive essay questions.
-Students are permitted two (2) attempts to successfully pass this examination.
+Comprehensive Examination Preparation Guidelines are distributed to students during the Internship experience.
+Currently the four-hour comprehensive examination consists of taking the Counselor Preparation Comprehensive Examination (CPCE) through NBCC.
+Students must score within one standard deviation of scores from the national scores provided by NBCC.

+(2) attempts to successfully pass this examination.
 Students will be notified of the need to attempt the comprehensive exam within one week of taking the exam and will be allowed one additional attempt prior to the end of the term.
 Students who are unsuccessful in passing their comprehensive exam will be dismissed from the program.
 Students may appeal the outcome as per the University Appeal-Graduate Policy listed below: